olex2148/PGS-pipeline/README.md

 .gwf: <br>
 	Here the logfiles output by gwf can be found, useful for debugging<br>
 code: <br>
-	Contains scripts that munge and generates PGS model.
+	Contains scripts that munge and generate the PGS model.
 This is also where "n" can be added if it is missing in the sumstats. <br>
 	Also contains the "functions" folder that rename sumstat columns, calculates missing variables depending on what is present in the sumstats, extracts n, converts OR to beta, etc <br>
 data: <br>
 	data contains HapMap3+, the LD reference, and a folder called "sumstats" where all sumstats should be placed. <br>